The Bankrate promise

 If you just want to repaint a door or a single room, doing it yourself could cost you between $200 and $300.
 For bigger jobs, though — especially exterior ones — hiring a painter might be worth it, given that professionals can buy paint at wholesale prices, know what sort of finishes to use and are more adept at scaling ladders.

 5. Work on your curb appeal

 From power washing your driveway to mowing the lawn, improving curb appeal can make a big difference in your home’s value.

 Upgrading your landscape can go an especially long way, says Joe Raboine, vice president of Design at Oldcastle APG, a manufacturer of exterior building products.
 Some ideas: a fresh walkway, shrubs, planters, mulching or even a new patio or outdoor kitchen.

 6. Upgrade your exterior doors

 Also in the vein of curb appeal, replacing an old front door can work wonders, says Wiedman.
 In the late ’90s, he and his wife replaced an old, ugly door with a solid mahogany door with a frosted, oval piece of lead glass.
 He stained the door himself to save money, and the result was “simply stunning.”

 Don’t forget the garage doors, too, says Randy Oliver, president of Hollywood-Crawford Door Company.
-At a 93 percent return-on-investment, you’ll get back nearly every cent you spend, according to Remodeling magazine’s 2022 Cost vs. Value Report.
+At a 102 percent return on investment, you’ll get back more than you spend, according to Remodeling.

 “The front of the home is the first thing you, your neighbors and prospective buyers will see,” says Oliver.
 “Garage doors often take up the most amount of space on the front of your home, so installing a modern glass panel door or a rustic wood door will dramatically improve your home’s appearance.”